 - 1-acre gardening advocates

-- certificates – how to get certified, how to train on a farm, how to develop organic inputs
+- Certification – how to get certified, how to train on a farm, how to develop organic inputs

-- other important components of a quick-growing sector (solar, fair trade, home sprouting)
+- Other important components of a quick-growing sector (solar, fair trade, home sprouting, organic textiles)

-WHO PARTICIPATES ??? – The Guelph Conference actually serves at least 10 distinct user categories.
+WHO PARTICIPATES: The Guelph Conference actually serves no fewer than 10 distinct user categories.

-As just mentioned, many shows are ‘TRADE-ONLY’ – they are geared only to processors, distributors, retailers, etc. and do not have a public component.
-That is, they focus strictly on trade sales because distributors want to sell to retailers… but they don’t serve the consumer education component and the public can generally not enter these shows.
+- Many shows are ‘TRADE-ONLY’ – they are geared only to processors, distributors, retailers, etc. and do not have a public component.
+The public can generally not enter these shows.

 - Interested mainstream agri-business producers: good exposure